-After you leave the hospital, you will follow-up with your doctor for further testing to decide if more treatment is needed.
+After you leave the hospital, you will follow-up with your doctor for further testing to decide if you need more treatment.
 You will likely keep taking blood thinners.
-You may need blood drawn often to be sure you are getting the proper amount.
-There may be another scan done in a few months to look at your arteries again.
+You may still need frequent blood tests to be sure you are getting the proper amount.
+You may have another scan in a few months to look at your arteries again.

-Anticoagulants may increase bleeding.
+Blood thinners may increase bleeding.
 Minor symptoms of this are: bruises, bloody nose, and blood in your spit.
 Dangerous type of bleeding can occur around your brain, or in your gut, or kidneys.
-You will call the doctor if you see blood in urine, stool or if you have a sudden head ache that is not normal for you.
-Tests may be done to see if there is bleeding inside your body that cannot be seen.
+You may have tests to see if you have bleeding inside your body that cannot be seen.

 If the injured artery is stopping blood flow to the brain, you may have symptoms of a stroke.
-These include sudden onset facial numbness, drooping, weakness, loss of feeling to one side of the body, trouble swallowing, or vision changes.
-You should call a doctor or call 911 if new symptoms like these occur.
+Call 911 if you have any of these symptoms: